 - CEU DETAILS

 Therapists working with patients in ICU face complex challenges.
-The patients have limited mobility due to life support, monitoring equipment, multiple medical problems and weakness.
-Early mobility can lead to an increase in the patients quality of life and higher functional capability.
-The content of this course will guide clinicians through the process of understanding and managing adult ICU patients, from patient selection and therapeutic interventions, to choice of outcome measures.
-This course is designed to inspire clinicians to reflect on and understand the clinical principles that promote best practices in the ICU and positively influence the recovery of patients.
+An important clinical scenario found in patients during an ICU stay is the limitation and deterioration of functional status.
+For selected patients in ICU, early mobility and physical activity can lead to an increase in functional capacity and improve quality of life.
+It is also possible to have an associated decreased length of hospital stay and subsequent reduction in hospital costs.
+The content of this course will guide clinicians through the process of understanding and managing adult ICU patients from patient selection, therapeutic interventions to choice of outcome measures.
+This course is also designed to inspire clinicians to reflect on and understand the clinical principles which promote best practices and positively influence the recovery of patients in ICU

-Identify and state function of basic equipment, lines, and tubes used in the ICU
+- Identify and state function of vascular catheters, tubes, and equipment commonly used in the ICU.

-Identify the role of multidisciplinary team members in the management of critical care patients
+- Identify the role of multidisciplinary team members in ICU.

 "Chris speaks with enthusiasm and passion presenting her information clearly with solid experience backing her up.I left the seminar feeling prepared to do a better job working in ICU/CCU." -Janet Duxbury, PT